cloudcake/laravel-uuid/README.md

     protected $primaryKey = 'id';
 }
 ```
+Now you'll be able to call `User::find('<uuid-here');`.

 ### Additional Field UUID's
+In some situations you may want to retain your regular integer based primary key, but add an additional UUID column to your models, for this case, use the `Uuid` trait.

 - Add the `Larashim\Uuid\Traits\Uuid` trait to the eloquent model
 - Add the name of the UUID column